jstewmc/rtf/README.md

 ### Text
 Text is any character that isn't a group-open, group-close, control word, or control symbol.

 Special characters like the backlash ("\"), open-bracket ("{"), and close-bracket ("}") are escaped with the backslash character ("\").
-For example, the string "\\" will produce a literal backslash character.

 ### Line endings
-The RTF specification instructs writers to insert line-feeds and/or carriage-returns every 255 characters, and it instructs readers to ignore them.
+The RTF specification instructs writers to insert line-feeds and/or carriage-returns every 255 characters or so, and it instructs readers to ignore them.
 Instead, line breaks should be controlled with the `\line` control word (among others), and paragraphs should be controlled with the `\par` control word.

 This library will ignore an *un-escaped* line-feed or carriage return.
 However, it will treat an *escaped* line-feed or carriage-return as an implicit `\par` control word.